 Blockchain brought us a wonderful gift along with all of its mesmerizing aspects – Cryptocurrencies.
 Cryptocurrencies have been aiming for the top place in the investment world for a long time.
 However, despite all its features and attempts, it still struggles to cope with the real-world scenario.
 Firstly, cryptocurrencies are extremely volatile, and the prices never stabilize.
 For this reason, many users are moving away from this new crypto marketplace.
 Experts believe that cryptocurrencies have a long way ahead if it wants to become a globally accepted currency.

-Well, we can already see how it’s turning out, in this year, 2018, they hit their all-time best $800 billion.
+Well, we can already see how it’s turning out, in this year, 2018, they hit their all-time best of $800 billion.
 But as the days went by, the situation changes drastically.
-The price started to reduce very fast, and after some time now it’s on the $200 billion-zone.
+The price started to reduce very fast, and after some time now it’s in the $200 billion zone.

 The stable coin is the new hotshot town, and they are looking really good.
 Many of you must have heard about it, but remain confused about what it actually is.
 That’s why this guide will cover everything related to stablecoins.
 So, let’s start!

 Stablecoin is a type of cryptocurrency that always holds a stable price.
-These type of cryptocurrencies are created to take on the unstable crypto market scenario and ensure a stable ground for all.
+These types of cryptocurrencies are created to take on the unstable crypto market scenario and ensure a stable ground for all.